Different types of adverbs in English

 Different types of adverbs

-Adverbs come in many different forms, and they can be divided into several categories.
-The main categories of adverbs are:
+Adverbs are words used to provide more information about verbs, adjectives, and even sentences.
+They come in many different forms, and they can be divided into several categories.
+Here are the main kinds of adverbs in English.

 Adverbs of frequency

 Adverbs of frequency explain how often something happens.
-They can help us discuss an action’s regularity or to express how often something is expected to happen or did happen in the past.
+They can help us discuss an action's regularity or express how often something is expected to happen or did happen in the past.
+Here are some examples of this type of adverbs.

 Adverbs of degree

 Adverbs of degree describe the intensity of actions or help us compare two things.
-They often modify adjectives and other adverbs to give more information about the action or show how much of something is being done.
+These are the types of adverb that often modify adjectives and other adverbs to give more information about the action or show how much of something is being done.

 Adverbs of manner